Enable/Disable asset pipeline compilation

-You can enable/disable asset pipeline precompilation for Rails stacks after the analysis step of your stack creation, or in your manifest file.
+You can enable/disable asset pipeline precompilation for Rails applications after the analysis step of your application creation, or in your manifest file.

 The asset pipeline compilation option will be hidden if you have enabled/disabled asset pipeline compilation in your application.rb or in the manifest file.

-If you disable Asset Pipeline Precompilation but want to use Asset Pipeline Compilation, you need to use Live Compilation (on demand) by adding the following line into your application.rb:
+If you disable Asset Pipeline Precompilation but want to use Asset Pipeline Compilation, you need to use Live Compilation (on demand) by adding the following line to your

 config.assets.compile = true